plone/training/eggs1.rst

 .. note::

     In the training we use ZopeSkel 2.21.2, a relatively old version.
 We do this because this version is shipped with Plone's Unified Installer.
-In our own projects we mostly use `mr.bob <http://mrbob.readthedocs.org/en/latest/>`_ to create eggs.
+In our own projects we mostly use `mr.bob <http://mrbob.readthedocs.org/en/latest/>`_ to create eggs. mr.bob will be standard with Plone 5.

 We move to the ``src`` directory and call a script called ``zopeskel`` from our projects bin-directory.